 Next PM Truss promises ‘bold’ Tory vision as she targets 2024 election win

+By David Hughes and Sam Blewett, PA Political Staff, and Chronicle staff

-Liz Truss promised a “bold plan” to cut taxes, deal with the energy crisis and deliver a Tory victory in 2024 as she prepares to take office as the country’s next prime minister.
+Liz Truss promised a “bold plan” to cut taxes, deal with the energy crisis and deliver a Tory victory in 2024 as she prepares to take office as the UK’s next prime minister.

+Ahead of an expected reshuffle, Priti Patel said she would be resigning as Home Secretary and returning to the backbenches after Ms Truss takes office.

-Ms Truss said Tory beliefs in freedom, low taxes and personal responsibility “resonate with the British people”.
+Ms Truss used her victory speech to say Tory beliefs in freedom, low taxes and personal responsibility “resonate with the British people”.

 “During this leadership campaign, I campaigned as a conservative and I will govern as a conservative,” she said.